cslarsen/csl.name/_posts/2016-06-05-gcc-optimization-fix.md

       return x + y*320;
     }

-For 32-bit targets, the assembly will be structurally equivalent.
+and 32-bit targets are structurally equivalent.

 But what about GCC?
 It goes even further!

 Compiling the original shift-and-add code with

     $ gcc-5 -mtune=native -march=native -m64 -Ofast -S foo.c